ethereum/guide/ethkey.md

 ## The Rest

-There's much more to discover with `ethkey`; it provides a suite of commands for playing with "bare" secrets (i.e. those not in the wallet), with brain wallets, and allows keys to be imported without actually ever being decrypted.
-You can alter transactions before you sign them and even create transactions from scratch.
-You can also configure the method by which keys are encrypted.
+There's much more to discover with `ethkey`; it provides a suite of commands for playing with "bare" secrets, those not in the wallet (the `listbare`, `newbare`, ... commands), with brain wallets (`newbrain`, `importbrain`, `inspect`), and allows keys to be imported without actually ever being decrypted (`importwithaddress`) and conversion between ICAP and hex (`inspectbare`).

+Options allow you to alter transactions before you sign them and even create transactions from scratch.
+You can also configure the method by which keys are encrypted, changing the encryption function or its parameters.

+See `ethkey --help` for more information.
+Enjoy!